+Equity provides the resources needed for everyone to have the same opportunities to succeed within a given environment.
 Equity implies that an individual may need to experience or receive something different (not equal) in order to maintain fairness and access.
 For example, a person with a wheelchair may need special access to an elevator relative to someone else.

-Inclusion is a Choice.
-Inclusion is tThe intentional act of creating environments in which an individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
-Inclusion involves Oongoing engagement with diversity - in people and in communities (intellectual, social, cultural, geographical) with which individuals might connect - in ways that increase one's awareness, content knowledge, cognitive sophistication, and empathic empathy and understanding of the complex ways individuals interact within systems and institutions.
+Inclusion: Inclusion is a Choice.
+Inclusion is the intentional act of creating environments in which an individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
+Inclusion involves ongoing engagement with diversity - in people and in communities (intellectual, social, cultural, geographical) with which individuals might connect - in ways that increase one's awareness, content knowledge, empathy and understanding of the complex ways individuals interact with each other, and within systems and institutions.
 Inclusion is putting diversity into action which means actively seeking out and centering voices that have been traditionally underrepresented and/or marginalized, as well as the voices of those directly/most impacted by a particular policy or practice.
 Inclusion recognizes that the perspectives and input of these individuals are fundamental to the process of achieving equity.